-Utility-scale solar powered-electric generation facilities have numerous economic benefits.
-Solar PV installations create job opportunities in the local area during both the short-term construction phase and the long-term operational phase.
+Utility-scale solar energy projects have numerous economic benefits.
+Solar installations create job opportunities in the local area during both the short-term construction phase and the long-term operational phase.
 In addition to the workers directly involved in the construction and maintenance of the solar energy project, numerous other jobs are supported through indirect supply chain purchases and the higher spending that is induced by these workers.
-Solar PV projects strengthen the local tax base and help improve county services, and local infrastructure, such as public roads.
+Solar projects strengthen the local tax base and help improve county services, and local infrastructure, such as public roads and other public works projects.

 Numerous studies have quantified the economic benefits of Solar PV projects across the United States and have been published in peer-reviewed academic journals using the same methodology as this report.
-Some of these studies examine smallerscale solar systems, and some examine utility-scale solar energy.
+Some of these studies examine smaller-scale solar systems, and some examine utility-scale solar energy.
 Croucher (2012) uses NREL's Jobs and Economic Development Impacts ("JEDI") modeling methodology to find which state will receive the greatest economic impact from installing one hundred 2.5 kW residential systems.
 He shows that Pennsylvania ranked first supporting 28.98 jobs during installation and 0.20 jobs during operations.
 Illinois ranked second supporting 27.65 jobs during construction and 0.18 jobs during operations.
-More recently, Michaud et. al (2020) performed an analysis of the economic impact of utility-scale solar energy projects in the State of Ohio.
-They detail three scenarios: low (2.5 GW), moderate (5 GW) and high (7.5 GW).
-Using the JEDI model, they find that between 18,039 and 54,113 jobs would be supported during construction and between 207 and 618 jobs would be supported annually during operations.
-In addition, between \$22.5 million and \$67.5 million annually in tax revenues would come from these projects.